ArkEcosystemArchive/docs-legacy/docs/guidebook/release-guidelines/README.md

 ---
-title: Contributor's Introduction
+title: Release Guidelines
 ---

-# Contributor's Introduction
+# Release Guidelines

 Looking to contribute to the Ark Ecosystem?
 Look no further!
 Here you'll find all the information you need to get started.